The Trala Method

 Intro

 If it’s your first lesson, you and your teacher will spend a little time getting to know each other.
-Your teacher will ask you about why you’re learning the violin and what you’d like to accomplish.
+Your teacher will ask you about why you choose your instrument and what you’d like to accomplish.
 No worries, though: you don’t need to prepare anything!

 Then you’ll get tuned, have any of your questions answered, and catch up on the last week (or however long it’s been since your last lesson).